doegox/ElectronicColoringBook/README.md

 Colorize data file according to repetitive chunks, typical in ECB encrypted.

-See usage and examples on the project page:
+See usage details and examples on the project page:

 https://doegox.github.io/ElectronicColoringBook/